TOAST-DOCS/Gamebase/en/unity-authentication.md

 >Enter the required information into the additionalInfo parameter in the form of the dictionary.
 >> If additionalInfo has a value, use that value.
 If null, use the value registered in [NHN Cloud Console](./oper-app/#authentication-information).

+> [Note]
+>
+> LINE IdP allows users to set LINE service regions from Gamebase SDK 2.43.0.
+> The regions can be set in AdditionalInfo.

 > <font color="red">[Caution]</font><br/>
 >